cciev2005/hellopeter/README.md

 	dpkg -i target/deb/hellopeter*.jar

-When .deb package is installed then it have the following logs and pids directoies structure:
+When .deb package is installed then we have the following logs and pids directoies structure:

 logs -> /var/log/hellopeter